Laser hair removal: how to prepare?

 • interrupted skin continuity,

-• presence of a pacemaker or implants,
+• epilepsy, - presence of a heart pacemaker or implants,

-• tendency to form keloids,
+• tendency to develop keloids,

 • tattoos in the area undergoing treatment.